GFore/ReacTacToe/README.md

 - Have tabs that expand to show Moves and Results.
 Expand from the side of the board in wide mode or up from the bottom in narrow mode.
 - Allow one-player mode for playing against the computer (choose skill levels where 'easy' is just randomly selected, medium attempts to block winning moves, and hard uses strategy to win)
 - Deploy to Gatsby/Netlify to get experience with those tools
+- Refactor the app to use React Hooks for state management to get more experience using this more recent technique
+- Get experience working with MaterialUI by refactoring the app to use this library for styling

 ---